dustinpfister/blog_posts/_posts/linux-ps.md

 ### 1.4 - Custom output

-Whe it comes to controlling what will be displayed for each process that will should up there is the lowercase o option as well as several other optiions that mean the same thing.
-To have full control over the output of ps you will want to read up on the STANDARD FORMAT SPECIFIERS of the linux ps command, and again it would be best to look at the man pages when it comes to this becuase there are a lot of them.
+Whe it comes to controlling what will be displayed for each process that will should up there is the lowercase o option as well as several other options that mean the same thing.
+To have full control over the output of ps you will want to read up on the STANDARD FORMAT SPECIFIERS of the Linux ps command, and again it would be best to look at the man pages when it comes to this because there are a lot of them.

 ```
 ps -U avahi -o "pid uname comm"